The results for this year’s Sustainability Report are in, as

 Documenting both its achievements and areas in need of improvement, the Sustainability Report tracks the business’ progress toward its 2020 goals.
-With around 1.9 billion products sold in 200 countries every single day, sustainability improvements in the Coca-Cola supply chain can make a significant impact.
+With around 1.9 billion products sold in 200 countries every single day, sustainability improvements in the

 In terms of encouraging sustainable lifestyles, Coke has introduced no- or low-calorie beverage options in 193 of its 200 markets, and spent $23 million to promote physical activity in 125 countries.